-Clic here to the directory of our winter 2018 community groups.
+Clic here to the directory of our spring 2018 community groups.

 Spiritual growth flows out of two basic commitments:

 1. A commitment to God and the Bible.

 It is our goal to have everyone at Crossroads involved in a Community Group or a similar small group experience.
 While most Community Groups will be sermon based and study the text from the previous Sunday’s sermon, some will be special interest groups that focus on topics like marriage, parenting, and finances.
 We will also continue to have men’s and women’s groups, support groups and Sunday School groups.

 The goal is to foster growing, Christ-centered relationships.
 People grow best in the context of relationships, and relationships happen best in small groups.

 How Do Community Groups Work?